officelearn/azure-docs.sv-se/articles/cognitive-services/Content-Moderator/image-moderation-quickstart-dotnet.md

 ### <a name="initialize-application-specific-settings"></a>Initiera programspecifika inställningar

-Lägg till följande statiska fält i den **programmet** klassen i Program.cs.
+Lägg till följande statiska fält till klassen **Program** i Program.cs.

     ///<summary>
     ///The name of the file that contains the image URLs to evaluate.